theapache64/retrosheet/README.md

 # retrosheet 📄

 Turn Google Spreadsheet to JSON endpoint.
-[For Android and JVM].
+Supported Platforms: Android, iOS, JVM and JS

 ![https://github.com/theapache64/notes](demo.png)

 ## Benefits 🤗

-- 🚀 Use Google's server for reliable performance.
-- ⚡ Benefit from fast responses and no bandwidth limits.
 - 🔄 Migrate to your REST API with minimal code changes.
 - 📊 Manage data directly through the Google Spreadsheet app.
 - 🏃‍♂️ Speed up development of your POC or MVP with this library.